 The burning sensation in your chest?
 That’s not running out of oxygen.
 It’s CO2 buildup telling your brain to breathe.
 This matters because your body has way more oxygen left than you think.

 I used to panic at the first chest contraction.
 Now I know that’s just my starting point.
 Your diaphragm contracts to push out CO2.
-It feels intense, but it’s actually safe.
+Feels intense, but it’s actually safe.
 Think of it like the burn during a plank exercise.
 Uncomfortable but manageable.

-Here’s what worked for me: I started timing my contractions during dry training.
-First one at 1:15.
+What changed things for me: I started timing my contractions during dry training.
+First one hits around 1:15 for me.
 Second at 1:35.
-By contraction three, I knew I had at least another minute in me.
-Understanding this pattern killed my panic response.
+By contraction three, I know I’ve got at least another minute.
+Understanding my own pattern killed the panic response.
+Yours will be different, but tracking it helps.

 How CO2 Tables Helped Me Break Through